AtomicSmash/backups/Readme.md

     - Saves a local database dump with an obscure file name.
     - Syncs local database with S3.
     - Removes local copy to reduce wasted HDD space.
+    - Local development databases can be synced as well.
 - Media library backup
 	- Two way sync of uploads folder and Amazon S3.
 	- This can be used for backing up live websites but also for syncing local development assets between developers.